Review was updated on 5th August, 2019

 What Makes the Xbox One Stand Out?

-At launch the Xbox One suffered from being infamously underpowered compared to its direct rival, and a large part of that was simply that the “Kinect” motion control device (which Microsoft was pushing heavily at the time) was taking up a big chunk of the console’s available power.
+At launch, the Xbox One suffered from being infamously underpowered compared to its direct rival, and a large part of that was simply that the “Kinect” motion control device (which Microsoft was pushing heavily at the time) was taking up a big chunk of the console’s available power.
 But even with that problem gone, the standard Xbox One – now sold as the Xbox One S – doesn’t quite have the grunt of the PS4.
 However, Microsoft wasn’t about to let their console take second place.
 They designed and released an enhanced version of the console, named the Xbox One X. Even smaller than its slower sibling, the X version is a drastic upgrade under the hood, allowing games to run in true native 4K Ultra HD.
 It’s more powerful than the PS4, but it comes at a hefty price premium.

-Not that you’d know when you’re playing some of the best Xbox One exclusives, though.
-The car-fuelled Forza Motorsport (track racing) and Forza Horizon (open world) series are simply stunning even on a base Xbox One, while the Halo series that made the Xbox brand famous has been given its own Xbox One version that was already spectacular and is about to be enhanced even further.
+Either version of the Xbox One is brilliant when you’re playing some of the best Xbox One exclusives, though.
+The car-fuelled Forza Motorsport (track racing) and Forza Horizon (open world) series are absolutely stunning even on a base Xbox One, while the Halo series that made the Xbox brand famous has been given its own Xbox One version that was already spectacular and is about to be enhanced even further.
 But there’s a real scarcity of Xbox exclusives to be found overall (even though all the cross-platform stuff is there).

-One big win for Xbox One is the “backwards compatibility” feature, where your old Xbox 360 and original Xbox games can be played on your modern console, often with graphical enhancements.
-That makes the potential game library for the Xbox One massive — and an absolute win if you hung onto Xbox game discs from previous generations.
+One big win for Xbox One is the “backwards compatibility” feature, where your old Xbox 360 and original Xbox games can be played on your modern console, sometimes with graphical enhancements.
+That would make the potential game library for the Xbox One massive — and an absolute win if you hung onto Xbox game discs from previous generations.